ncatlab/nlab-content/pages/4/1/9/0/914/content.md

 By keeping only the simple conditions, one gets the definition of a _convergence space_; this is a more general concept than a topological space and includes many non-topological situations where we want to say that a sequence converges to some value (such as convergence in measure).
 It is also very nice to describe compact and Hausdorff spaces in terms of the convergence relation.

-Although nets are perhaps more familiar, due to their similarity to sequences, one gets a cleaner theory by talking about filters, since equivalent filters are equal and (as long as one is not a [[predicativism|predicativist]]) the set of filters on a set $X$ is small (not a proper class).
+Although nets are perhaps more familiar, due to their similarity to sequences, one gets a cleaner theory by talking about filters, since equivalent filters are equal and (as long as one is not a [[predicative mathematics|predicativist]]) the set of filters on a set $X$ is small (not a proper class).